JustinCappos/fdtables/docs/get_real_bitmasks_for_select.md

 Translate select's bitmasks from virtual to realfds.

 This is a helper function for select, which is called before you make the call to select.
-It takes a set of virtual bitmasks and translates them to real bitmasks.
+It takes three virtual bitmasks Options and translates them to real bitmask Options.
+A None Option is just returned as None and is not processed.
 For each non-real fd mentioned, it returns the virtual fd / optionalinfo tuple so the caller can process them.
 After receiving these real bitmasks, the caller should call select underneath.
 The mapping table return value is needed by [`get_virtual_bitmasks_from_select_result`] to revert the